-Magda Chia serves as the director of support for under-represented students for the Smarter Balanced Assessment Consortium.
-Chia leads the Consortium’s efforts to ensure the assessment system is designed to effectively serve the needs of all students, including students with disabilities and English language learners.
-She will provide support to Smarter Balanced work groups and advisory committees, and facilitate input from outside experts and stakeholders on assessment development and teacher supports.
+Dr. Chia serves as the deputy director of system design for the Smarter Balanced Assessment Consortium.
+Chia leads the Consortium’s efforts to ensure the assessment system is designed to effectively serve the needs of all students, including students with disabilities, English language learners, and English language learners with disabilities.
+Chia also helps identify, prioritize, and manage changes and improvements to the Consortium’s system while helping to ensure that the formative, interim and summative components of the system are aligned.
+She provides support to Smarter Balanced work groups and advisory committees, and facilitates input from outside experts and stakeholders on assessment development and teacher supports.

-Chia received her Ph.D. in education, equity, and cultural diversity at the University of Colorado, Boulder.
+Chia received her Ph.D. in education, equity, and cultural diversity at the University of Colorado, Boulder–a program that focuses on English language learners and students with disabilities.
 Her research addresses validity and fairness in assessments across diverse student populations.
 She specializes in the relationship between cultural and linguistic diversity and assessment development, implementation, data use, and classroom instruction.
-Chia received her master’s of social studies education at New York University.
+In addition to teaching in public schools for a number of years, Chia was a learning specialist at the The Henry and Lucy Moses Center for Students with Disabilities at New York University.
+Chia has worked with OECD, AIR, CAE and state and district assessment agencies.
+Chia received her master’s degree at New York University.

 Director, English Language Arts and Literacy